MithrilJS/mithril.js/docs/contributing.md

 You should be trying to reduce the number of DOM operations or reduce algorithmic complexity in a hot spot.
 Anything else is likely a waste of time.
 Specifically, micro-optimizations like caching array lengths, caching object property values and inlining functions won't have any positive impact in modern javascript engines.

 Keep object properties consistent (i.e. ensure the data objects always have the same properties and that properties are always in the same order) to allow the engine to keep using JIT'ed structs instead of hashmaps.
 Always place null checks first in compound type checking expressions to allow the Javascript engine to optimize to type-specific code paths.
 Prefer for loops over Array methods and try to pull conditionals out of loops if possible.

+## Do you all accept donations?

+Yes, we do, over at [our OpenCollective page](https://opencollective.com/mithriljs).
+We don't actively seek donations, but they are very much appreciated and are used to support development and related expenses.
+Both one-time and recurring donations are accepted.